What is Pay-For-Performance SEO?

 2) Quality Referrals

-Online reviews and directories should be taken with a grain of salt as agencies can pay to look more favorable.
+Online reviews and directories should be taken with a grain of salt as SEO agencies can pay to look more favorable.
+Very often these online directories are ranked by paid results.
 On the other hand, we suggest asking the agency if it would be ok to contact past clients and inquire about their work.
 This approach is the best way to gain first-hand knowledge of the reputability of the service.

 4) Case Studies